drgvszi/Catan/Reports/GameEngineReports/README.md

 ```
  - if the code is 200, the requested resources are moved from the bank to the current player
 # Update
+## See what you can buy, where you can build, if you have the Largest Army or the Longest Road and how many public or hidden Victory Points you have
 ```
 {
  "gameId": "gameId",